SuperCowPowers/workbench/README.md

 ### SageWorks Presentations
 Even though SageWorks makes AWS easier, it's taking something very complex (Full AWS ML Pipelines/Services) and making it less complex.
 SageWorks has a depth and breadth of functionality so we've provided higher level conceptual documentation See: [SageWorks Presentations](https://supercowpowers.github.io/sageworks/presentations/)

-### SageWorks Python API Docs
+### SageWorks Documentation
 <img align="right" width="300" alt="sageworks_api" style="padding-left: 10px;"  src="https://github.com/SuperCowPowers/sageworks/assets/4806709/bf0e8591-75d4-44c1-be05-4bfdee4b7186">

-The SageWorks API documentation [SageWorks API](https://supercowpowers.github.io/sageworks/) covers our in-depth Python API and contains code examples.
+The SageWorks documentation [SageWorks Docs](https://supercowpowers.github.io/sageworks/) covers our in-depth Python API and contains code examples.
 The code examples are provided in the Github repo `examples/` directory.
 For a full code listing of any example please visit our [SageWorks Examples](https://github.com/SuperCowPowers/sageworks/blob/main/examples)

 ### Questions?
 The SuperCowPowers team is happy to anser any questions you may have about AWS and SageWorks.
 Please contact us at [sageworks@supercowpowers.com](mailto:sageworks@supercowpowers.com) or on chat us up on [Discord](https://discord.gg/WHAJuz8sw8)